cyanheads/model-context-protocol-resources/guides/mcp-client-development-guide.md

 *   Connections might also terminate due to transport errors (e.g., network issues).
 *   Clients should handle cleanup, confirm the delivery of final messages, and manage error codes.
 They should also implement reconnection logic where appropriate.

-## 4. Step-by-Step: Building an MCP Client
+## 4. Step-by-Step: Building an MCP Client in TypeScript

-This section provides a practical guide to building and running an MCP client that can:
+This section provides a practical guide to building and running an MCP client in TypeScript that can:

 1. Connect to an MCP server via stdio.
 2. Discover prompts, resources, and tools.